doglman/infrared/docs/features/filters.md

 # Filters

-Filter are hooks that trigger befor a connection is processed.
+Filter are hooks that trigger before a connection is processed.
 They are used as preconditions to validate a connection.

 ## Use Filters

-To use filters you just need to a this to your [**global config**](../config/index.md):
+To use filters you just need to add this to your [**global config**](../config/index.md):

 ```yml
 # Filter are hooks that trigger befor a connection is processed.